Green Architecture: What Is It And What Are Its Goals?

-There are homes built with green architecture in mind spread across the U.S. But how and where do you go about finding one?
-Of course, you can always follow the traditional process and rely on your REALTOR® to find what you’re looking for, but this process may take time.
+There are homes built with green architecture across the U.S., but how and where do you go about finding one?
+Of course, you can always follow the traditional process and rely on your real estate agent to find what you’re looking for, but this process may take time.
 A more proactive option may be to research green homes yourself on websites such as Green Homes For Sale.

 If you’re looking to build a new home instead of buying one, finding LEED-accredited architects and designers is a good place to start.
-For this, we recommend relying on the U.S. Green Building Council (USGBC)’s website.
+We recommend relying on the U.S. Green Building Council (USGBC)’s website.

 And if you’re still not convinced green homes are the way of the future, there may be an added incentive that sways you.
 “Home buyers can benefit from expanded mortgage incentives when buying a home that is certified in accordance with a green building standard,” says DeSimone.

 The Bottom Line

 Green architecture has been around since the beginning, but ongoing efforts to battle climate change have brought this architectural philosophy back to the surface – and for good reason.
-With the right balance of sustainable materials and renewable energy along with a strong focus on surroundings, green design can benefit both people and the environment.
+With the right balance of sustainable materials, renewable energy and a strong focus on surroundings, green design can benefit both people and the environment.

 Looking for more ways to support the environment?
 Continue your education and learn about energy-efficient mortgages.